bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2018-07-10-newsletter.md

     If your organization produces end-user software, you may wish to ensure that it works with transactions and fee estimations set below the value of 1 satoshi per byte.
-Please contact OpTech if you need more information about minimum relay fees.
+Please contact Optech if you need more information about minimum relay fees.

 [min fee discussion]: http://www.erisian.com.au/meetbot/bitcoin-core-dev/2018/bitcoin-core-dev.2018-07-05-19.22.log.html#l-24